Loading

 Why Join AmeriCorps?

-NYC Civic Corps members earn valuable resume-building professional experience while building connections within and gaining exposure to City government or the NYC nonprofit sector.
-Members also receive the following benefits during their service term:
+NYC Civic Corps members earn valuable resume-building professional experience while building connections and gaining exposure to City government or the NYC nonprofit sector.
+Members also receive the following benefits during service:

 • Living allowance (up to $24,500 pre-tax)

-• 15 days PTO, plus recognized calendar holidays
+• 15 days PTO, plus recognized host site calendar holidays

 • Loan forbearance